MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Estimation to complete

 Estimation to complete is an estimation of funds required to complete the remaining work of a project.
-The project manager will track this measure along the project that shows the remaining cost you expect in order to complete a project
+The project manager will track this measure along the project that shows the remaining cost you expect in order to complete a project.

 ### Expense policies